backstage/backstage/.changeset/eighty-games-wink.md

 '@backstage/core-components': patch
 ---

-Fixed bug where <Select> component with empty string as placeholder gave error
+Fixed bug where `<Select>` component with empty string as placeholder gave an error